 - a.
-In the event an employee works overtime in a particular workweek, the employee may elect to take compensatory time off at the rate of time and one half (1.5) in lieu of overtime cash payment. - b.
-In the event an employee's compensatory time balance is in excess of 160 hours, compensatory time off in lieu of overtime cash payment may only be made with management approval. - c.
+In the event an employee works overtime in a particular workweek, the employee may elect to take compensatory time off at the rate of time and one half (1.5) in lieu of overtime cash payment. - In the event an employee's compensatory time balance is in excess of 160 hours, compensatory time off in lieu of overtime cash payment may only be made with management approval. - c.
 Compensatory time may accumulate to a maximum of 240 hours. - d.
-At the election of the employee, up to but not more than 80 hours of accumulated compensatory time may be paid to the employee on the first pay day in July and then again on the first pay day in December of each fiscal year, up to a maximum of not more than 160 hours in a fiscal year.
+At the election of the employee, up to but nenot more than 80 hours of all or part of the accumulated compensatory time may be paid to the employee on the first pay day in July and then again on the first pay day in December of each fiscal year, up to a maximum of 120 not more than 160 hours in any onea fiscal year.